66 Statistics

 Random is a website devoted to probability, mathematical statistics, and stochastic processes, and is intended for teachers and students of these subjects.
 The site consists of an integrated set of components that includes expository text, interactive web apps, data sets, biographical sketches, and an object library.
 Please read the Introduction for more information about the content, structure, mathematical prerequisites, technologies, and organization of the project.

-R for Data Science (CC BY-NC-ND) by various.
+R for Data Science by various (CC BY-NC-ND).

 This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.
 In this book, you will find a practicum of skills for data science.
 Just as a chemist learns how to clean test tubes and stock a lab, you’ll learn how to clean data and draw plots—and many other things besides.
 These are the skills that allow data science to happen, and here you will find the best practices for doing each of these things with R. You’ll learn how to use the grammar of graphics, literate programming, and reproducible research to save time.
 You’ll also learn how to manage cognitive resources to facilitate discoveries when wrangling, visualising, and exploring data.